docker-ThoTeam/slapd-server-mock/README.md

 The starting point is based on the work from @rroemhild [docker-test-ldap](https://github.com/rroemhild/docker-test-openldap)

-**As the title suggest, this is for testing only and you should not try to use this any kind of production.** Slapd configuration is minimal and the container does not store any data in persistent volumes.
+**As the title suggests, this is for testing only and you should not try to use this on any kind of production.** Slapd configuration is minimal and the container does not store any data in persistent volumes.
 The mock data is bootstrapped each time the container is created and lost everytime you remove it.